KeenanJWong/Electricity-Usage-Analysis/README.md

     ANd there doesn't seem to be a correlation with temperature/weather as one would think,e.g. rainy/cold days doesn't seem to mean higher consumption.
         In saying this, this is only a sample period of 5 consecutive days.
 Perhaps a longer date range that spans different seasons could show more trends.

+With no definite pattern from the overview page - perhaps we need more detail to understand our power consumption behaviour.
+    This is where the second page 'Above C.Average Breakdown' comes in.